Facebook Ads Insights Tool

 Detailed observation of presented data

+Germany’s cost-per-thousand-impressions (CPM) ran materially below the global benchmark across most of the 12‑month window, punctuated by a dramatic November spike that brought local CPMs briefly in line with the market.
+Overall momentum shows a stepwise decline from June 2025 into spring 2026 with a pronounced trough in February and a late‑spring easing.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for all industries in Germany compared to the global benchmark.
+This analysis explores ad performance trends for All industries available in Germany compared to the global benchmark.

 The story in the data